Wood preservation: Micronized copper

 Particulate (micronised or dispersed) copper preservative technology has been introduced in the US and Europe.
 In these systems, copper is ground into micro sized particles and suspended in water rather than dissolved, as is the case with other copper products such as ACQ and copper azole.
 There are two particulate copper systems in production.
 One system uses a quat biocide system (known as MCQ) and is a derivative of ACQ.
 The other uses an azole biocide (known as MCA or μCA-C) derived from copper azole.

-Proponents of the particulate copper systems argue that they perform as well or better than the dissolved copper systems as a wood preservative, but other industry researchers disagree.
-None of the particulate copper systems have been submitted to the American Wood Protection Association (AWPA) for evaluation; thus, the particulate systems should not be used in applications where AWPA standards are required.
-However, all of the particulate copper systems have been tested and approved for building code requirements by the International Code Council (ICC).
-The particulate copper systems provide a lighter color than dissolved copper systems such as ACQ or copper azole.

-Proponents of the micronized copper systems claim that the systems are subject to third party inspection under a quality monitor program.
-However, the monitoring program is not subject to oversight by the American Lumber Standard Committee (ALSC) as is required for the AWPA standard systems.

 Two particulate copper systems, one marketed as MicroPro and the other as Wolmanized using μCA-C formulation, have achieved Environmentally Preferable Product (EPP) certification.
 The EPP certification was issued by Scientific Certifications Systems (SCS) and is based on a comparative life-cycle impact assessments with an industry standard.

 The copper particle size used in the "micronized" copper beads ranges from 1 to 700 nm with an average under 300 nm.
 Larger particles (such as actual micron-scale particles) of copper do not adequately penetrate the wood cell walls.
 These micronized preservatives use nano particles of copper oxide or copper carbonate, for which there are alleged safety concerns.
 An environmental group petitioned EPA in 2011 to revoke the registration of the micronized copper products, citing safety issues.